yulingyou/Bakery-Manager/README.md

 <img width="1456" alt="Screenshot 2023-02-07 at 15 08 59" src="https://user-images.githubusercontent.com/106555227/217283167-d437854c-45c7-4c8c-9432-8e825a5e6140.png">

 Both of these helped us keep track of where we were in the development process, and by assigning ourselves to tickets on the trello it also made it visable what we were working on.

 *Which is super important for communication!*

-## Schema Design

-## Backend Design

 ## Some frontend screenshots
 <img width="450" alt="截圖 2023-02-09 上午11 10 58" src="https://user-images.githubusercontent.com/114609139/217836349-d44952bb-4da9-4617-a1b6-6031f94c29ac.png">